-6.5 Miscellaneous
+8.6 Miscellaneous

 Energy.
 We test the power consumption of data collection using a power monitor.
-The standby current consumption with screen on is ~ 150mA with Wi-Fi, cellular off and no applications running in the background.
-Data collection for BatMapper requires accelerometer (~ 0.25mA), gyroscope (~ 6.1mA), and sound emitting/recording (~ 20mA).
-Considering the battery capacity of 3100mAh, data collection for one building (assuming 3 minutes for corridor, 30 minutes for 20 rooms) only consumes an additional 14.5mAh, which is less than 0.47%.
-Considering the standby current, total energy cost is ~ 97mAh, which is 3.1%, negligible for daily use.
-DSP.Ear [9] can further reduce the power consumption for acoustic sensing.
+The standby current consumption with screen on is ~ 150 mA with Wi-Fi, cellular off and no applications running in the background.
+Data collection for BatMapper requires accelerometer (~ 0.25 mA), gyroscope (~ 6.1 mA), and sound emitting/recording (~ 20 mA).
+Considering the battery capacity of 3100 mAh, data collection for one building (assuming 3 minutes for corridor, 30 minutes for 20 rooms) only consumes an additional 14.5 mAh, which is less than 0.47%.
+Considering the standby current, total energy cost is ~ 97 mAh, which is 3.1%, negligible for daily use.

 Different Phones.
 Smartphones have different physical layouts, e.g., the speaker at the bottom instead of the back.
 Such a phone can be held perpendicular to sidewalls, with the speaker facing the right sidewall.
 A different set of distance relationships can be derived to reconfigure the PEA framework (mainly changes of phone length and covariance parameters.).
-We test our design on a more recent smart phone, Huawei P9, with the speaker at the bottom.
-Figure 20 shows the distance measurements of both microphones and the resulting distances after PEA and ROR.
-Raw measurements with such configuration turns to be much "cleaner" since the speaker faces side walls, hence echoes from floor/ceiling are suppressed.
-We also select Samsung Note 3 as another test phone, and obtain comparable results.
-A sample corridor segment with doors is shown in Figure 21.
+We select HuaWei P9, SamSung S8, and SamSung Note 3 as additional test phones, and collect data using each device to build the map for lab building.
+The results are shown in Table 5, which are comparable to the performance we obtained with Honor 6.
+This shows the generality of our design to different devices.